-ClustrixDB outputs to several different log files, the main three being CLUSTRIX(default), QUERY, and DEBUG.
+ClustrixDB outputs to several different log files, the main four being CLUSTRIX(default), QUERY, USER, and DEBUG.
 By default these three logs will rollover and start a new log file when the Log file reaches 1GB in size.

 By default the cluster will hold for each log type 10 uncompressed log files and 20 gzipped log files for a total of 90 files.
 So in the most very extreme situations the logs could take up to 35-40GB of space.